torrance/AMDGPU-MWE/README.md

 ## Results

-The HIP version is currently approximately 9x faster than the AMDGPU.jl version.
+The HIP version is currently approximately 2x faster than the AMDGPU.jl version.

+## Changelog

+Fixed a a type issue where the `us` and `vs` vectors were becoming `Float64`.
+Slowdown reduced from ~9x to ~2x.